ToFeWe/Bagging-Regression-Trees/src/documentation/introduction.rst

 Note that its crucial to setup the conda environment as the packages chosen are tailored specifically to this project and might differ to your conda root environment.
+Depended on your LaTeX distribution you will also need to install further LaTeX packages (like ``algorithm``), which are naturally not included in the conda environment.
+You will get notified about this during the first build process.

 The replication template was obtained from https://github.com/hmgaudecker/econ-project-templates.
 For further information on this see also http://hmgaudecker.github.io/econ-project-templates/.